 Thus, let us think of Black History Month the way our nation honors its greatest moments and greatest people.
 Let us appreciate Black History Month in a similar way—as when our government sets aside a month or day, thereby giving it a special meaning for all Americans.
 No one should think that Black History is confined to the month of February, when evidence to the contrary appears everywhere and in every month.
 Thanks to the pioneering work of Woodson and ASALH, information on the contributions of persons of African descent to our nation and world is currently taught in universities and in many K-12 schools.
 Black History is featured in television documentaries and in local and national museums.
 It is conveyed through literature, the visual arts, and music.
 The great lives and material culture of Black History can be seen in national park sites and in the preservation of historic homes, buildings, and even cemeteries.
 Black History Month is not a token.
 It is a special tribute—a time of acknowledgement, of reflection, and inspiration—that comes to life in real and ongoing activities throughout the year, just as the work of ASALH has for 106 years steadily asserted both racial pride and the centrality of race and the black experience to the American narrative and heritage."

-"Our History."
+"Why Black History Month!."
 Association for the Study of African American Life and History.
-Accessed 29 Jan.
-2019. asalh.org/about-us/our-history/
+Accessed 23 Jan.
+2023. https://asalh.org/about-us/about-black-history-month/

 "When Carter G. Woodson established Negro History week in 1926, he realized the importance of providing a theme to focus the attention of the public.
 The intention has never been to dictate or limit the exploration of the Black experience, but to bring to the public’s attention important developments that merit emphasis.